-Kai Hattendorf is managing director of UFI, The Global Association for the exhibitions industry.
+Kai Hattendorf is managing director and CEO of UFI, The Global Association of the Exhibition Industry.

 What's Next for Globalization?
 And What Will it Mean for the Exhibition Industry?